Logit-Gap Steering: A Forward-Pass Diagnostic for Alignment Robustness

+where $T(h,t)$ is the hidden state after processing token $t$.
+Computing this exactly requires two forward passes per candidate token.
+We instead approximate this change using proxies computable from a single forward pass.

+\paragraph{Token logit computation.} We curate three token lists (refusal, affirmative, and neutral) by collecting first-response tokens from harmful, benign, and neutral queries respectively.
+At state $h$, $\ell_{\text{refusal}}(h)$, $\ell_{\text{affirm}}(h)$, and $\ell_{\text{neutral}}(h)$ denote the maximum logit in each list (full lists in Appendix~\ref{app:token-lists}).

-\paragraph{Approximate KL penalty.} RLHF implicitly discourages deviations from the (unknown) base model via a KL term.
-We proxy its change by comparing the refusal logit to that of a \emph{neutral-prompt} token \(u_\star\) that the model assigns high base probability:
+\paragraph{Approximate KL penalty.} RLHF discourages deviations from the base model via a KL penalty.
+We proxy its change by comparing the refusal logit to that of a neutral, high-probability token $u_\star$ (the highest-probability token from the neutral list):

-Because the softmax is sharply peaked, the leading-logit difference dominates the full KL sum \cite{ouyang2022training}.
-This proxy is computed once per token in its initial context and never re-evaluated after each suffix extension; thus we avoid the iterative KL recomputation used by prior beam-search attacks \cite{Wan2023-tx,Zhao2024-gq} and reduce model calls by two orders of magnitude.